-ProjectWizard – lets you customize project through series dialogs and then it generates initial code automatically;
+ProjectWizard – lets you customize a project through series dialogs, and then it generates initial code automatically;

 CodeWizard – helps in programming routine tasks like creating new modules, adding functions navigating;

-Bellow is a Atman AVR kick start guide with some screenshots: Create new project File->New:
+Bellow is an Atman AVR kick start guide with some screenshots: Create new project File->New:

-Next setting is for external interrupts.
-There you can enable external interrupts and select the interrupt mode (falling edge, rising edge or high or low value):
+The next setting is for external interrupts.
+There you can enable external interrupts and select the interrupt mode (falling edge, rising edge, or high or low value):

-5th step of wizard is ADC settings.
-There you can enable ADC on your AVR microcontroller, select features like Noise canceling interrupt or free running modes! set ADC clock and voltage reference:
+5th step of the wizard is ADC settings.
+There you can enable ADC on your AVR microcontroller, select features like Noise canceling interrupt or free-running modes!
+Set ADC clock and voltage reference:

-Next goes UART settings.
+Next, go UART settings.
 There you may set settings for transmitter and receiver.
-You can select interrupt modes, synchronous or asynchronous operation, parity check, stops bits, Baud rate and character size:
+You can select interrupt modes, synchronous or asynchronous operation, parity check, stops bits, Baud rate, and character size:

-And the last step in wizard is LCD.
+And the last step in the wizard is LCD.
 If your project is going to use LCD, then you can choose connection settings for it.
-When you select LCD port, you can see how to connect LCD to AVR in order properly to use built in library.
+When you select the LCD port, you can see how to connect LCD to AVR in order properly to use the built-in library.

 You may come back to any step and correct any settings before you press Finish.

-After you press Finish the initial code is generated and files needed are added to project:
+After you press Finish, the initial code is generated and files needed are added to the project:

-Depending on settings in wizard there might be files included for ADC support, TWI, SPI, interrupt.
-In main file there is also included some initial code just insert your needed code and compile by pressing Build->Build.
-If compilation is successful then in project directory hex file will appear which is ready to burn into microcontroller.
+Depending on wizard settings, there might be files included for ADC support, TWI, SPI, interrupt.
+There is also some initial code in the main file.
+Just insert your needed code and compile by pressing Build->Build.
+If compilation is successful, then the project directory hex file will appear ready to burn into the microcontroller.